-I.2.2 Adoption of the financial statements
+I.2.3 Adoption of the annual accounts

 Under Dutch law, this is a voting item at the general meeting.
-The consequence of non-adoption is that no dividend can be paid and no own shares bought (subject to the condition that the general meeting has agreed to this; see paragraph I.2.14).
-The general meeting is unable to alter the financial statements during the meeting, but can make proposals for alterations.
+The consequence of non-adoption is that no dividend can be paid and no own shares be repurchased (subject to the condition that the general meeting has agreed to this; see paragraph I.2.15).
+The general meeting is unable to amend the annual accounts during the meeting, but can make proposals for amendments.
 The statutory auditor must be consulted first for this purpose and must issue an opinion accordingly.
-A new meeting has to be convened to adopt the annual accounts.
+In addition, the management board and the supervisory board must concur with the amendments.
+A new meeting has to be convened to vote again on the annual accounts.